Preparing Your Company for a Sale and How to Get the Help You Need

 You’re going to need some help.
 It’s best if that help comes from people with experience selling other businesses.

-Here, we run through the steps for preparing your business for sale and outline the skills you’ll need to get the job done.
+Here, we run through the steps for preparing your business for sale and outline the skills you’ll need ahead of time to maximize the company’s value and get the job done.

 1. Get your financial house in order.